-Groin pain is a common sporting injury in high speed running, change of direction or jumping and landing sports.
+Groin pain is a common sporting injury in high speed running, direction change or jumping and landing sports.
 The musculature is complicated with highly stressed anchor points and the involvement of pelvis joints plus your lumbosacral spine.
-These injuries can cause a tendinopathy such as adductor tendinopathy.
+These injuries can cause tendinopathy, such as adductor tendinopathy.

 The joints most likely involved in groin pain include your pubic symphysis, sacroiliac joints, hip joints and your low lumbar spine.
 One example of excessive stress occurring through your pubic symphysis is osteitis pubis.
 Femoroacetabular impingement is a bone impact condition that requires careful management to avoid surgery.
 Hip arthritis or a hip labral tear can also cause deep groin pain.
-Stress fracture can also occur affecting either your pelvis or femur.
+A stress fracture can also occur, affecting either your pelvis or femur.

 Muscle control is a vital component of the rehabilitation and prevention of groin pain.
-Your deep abdominal core muscles, deep hip rotators, gluteals, adductors and lower back muscles all work together to control your lower limb on you pelvis and pelvis on your spine.
-Any muscle imbalance or inco-ordination can lead to groin pain.
+Your deep abdominal core muscles, deep hip rotators, gluteals, adductors and lower back muscles all work together to control your lower limb on your pelvis and pelvis on your spine.
+Any muscle imbalance or incoordination can lead to groin pain.
 The most common groin muscle injury is an adductor muscle strain commonly referred to as a groin strain.
-Hip flexor strains are also common especially in kicking and running sports.
+Hip flexor strains are also common, especially in kicking and running sports.